BGreen3/Writing-Project-Demo/README.md

 3rd grade begins- Elements revises, completes the beginning, and writes notes via GitHub to share ideas on story development 3rd grade responds to Element’s suggestions- writes middle- Elements revises, completes middle, and writes notes via Git Hub to share ideas on development
 3rd grade responds to Element’s suggestions- writes resolution- Elements revises, completes end, revises complete work- edits- publishes, including illustrations
-Elements shares final product with 3rd graders
+Elements shares final product with 3rd graders, meeting together to celebrate the writing process
 •	Learn how to use GitHub to communicate changes to writing collaborators
 •	Publish writing process to the wider community via GitHub

 Affective Objectives:
 •	Enjoy the creative writing process
 •	Reflect on the collaborative nature of writing
+• Gain confidence in skills and abilities as writers, especially Upper School students who are placed in Elements based on     to help them develop writing skills

 Social Objectives:
 •	Learn collaboration skills, such as explicit communication